Somatic Archetypes

 Somatic Invitations

-Replace “prove” with “be.”
+Replace “prove” with “express.”

 Whisper internally: It’s safe to be seen.